Evan Longoria Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.1 K/9, the ninth-best in the league.

-- The Angels' 4.24 team ERA ranks 16th across all league pitching staffs.
+- The Angels have the 16th-ranked team ERA across all league pitching staffs (4.21).

-- Angels pitchers combine to surrender 91 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- The Angels rank 15th in baseball in home runs allowed (91 total, 1.1 per game).

-- His most recent time out came on Sunday against the Colorado Rockies, when the left-hander tossed six innings, surrendering three earned runs while giving up four hits.
+- In his most recent time out on Tuesday, the left-hander tossed seven innings against the Chicago White Sox, giving up one earned run while surrendering two hits.

-- The 33-year-old has amassed an ERA of 5.54, with 7.2 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .283 batting average against him.
+- The 23-year-old has amassed an ERA of 3.77, with 11.1 strikeouts per nine innings, in 14 games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.